 In our secure dementia care neighbourhood, residents’ lives are enhanced through best-practice design of the built environment that focuses on the needs of mobile people living with dementia.
 This allows for staff specialisation, tailored equipment and specialist programs that are underpinned by research.
 Residents feel empowered and participate in daily activities that promote independence, individuality and dignity.

-Our specialist programs support resident wellbeing at each stage of the dementia care journey.
+Our specialist programs support resident wellbeing in each neighbourhood, and at each stage of the care journey.
 By working in partnership with leading Australian researchers and health experts, we enrich residents’ quality of life, when they need it most.
+The IRT aged care centre specialist programs are:

 Our Montessori approach to people living with dementia provides an environment that supports residents to achieve greater independence, higher self-esteem and a sense of wellbeing.
-Montessori principles support people living with dementia to continue to make contributions of value to their community, engage in meaningful activities and maintain (and even restore) function.
-The approach is flexible, innovative and grounded in research.
+Montessori principles support people living with dementia to continue to make valuable contributions

 Portable refreshment units for families visiting a loved one at end of life